Harry Maguire emerges as the second most-abused footballer on Twitter

 Ronaldo and Maguire most targeted

-The report identified two peaks in the frequency of abusive tweets.
-The first came on the day Ronaldo rejoined Manchester United on 27 August 2021, generating three times more tweets than any other day (188,769), of which 3,961 were abusive.
-At 2.3%, that is marginally lower than the daily average.
+According to the research, there were two peaks in the quantity of hateful tweets.
+On August 27, 2021, the day Ronaldo returned to Manchester United, there were 3,961 hostile tweets, which was three times more than any previous day (188,769).
+With 2.3 percent, that is just below the daily average.

-The volume of posts can largely be accounted for because of Ronaldo's 98.4m followers.
-On this day, Portugal forward was mentioned in 90% of all tweets aimed at Premier League footballers and 97% of abusive tweets.
+Given Ronaldo's 98.4 million followers, the volume of comments may be largely explained.
+90 percent of the tweets directed against Premier League players on this day and 97 percent of the abusive tweets included mentions of the Portugal forward.

-The second peak came on 7 November when defender Maguire tweeted an apology following Manchester United's 2-0 home defeat by Manchester City.
+Following Manchester United's 2-0 home loss to Manchester City on November 7, the second surge occurred when defender Maguire issued an apology.

-On that occasion, 2,903 abusive tweets were sent - 10.6% of the total that day - with many users reacting to Maguire's post with insulting or demeaning language.
+As a result of numerous users responding to Maguire's article with offensive or humiliating language, there were 2,903 abusive tweets sent that day, or 10.6 percent of all tweets.

-The report also found a duplicated tweet - using the same exact phrase - was sent to Maguire 69 times by different users within two hours.
+According to the article, Maguire received 69 identical tweets within a two-hour period from various persons, all using the same same sentence.

-The study says "it is possible that this duplication occurred because users saw the abusive message and decided to replicate it - indicating organic organisation rather than coordinated behaviour".
+"It is possible that this duplication occurred because users saw the abusive message and decided to replicate it - indicating organic organisation rather than coordinated behaviour," the study said.

-The Alan Turing Institute said that understanding the organisation of online abuse is of increasing interest given the harm caused by coordinated attacks and "pile-on".
+Because of the harm caused by coordinated attacks and "pile-on," the Alan Turing Institute stated that understanding the organisation of online abuse is of growing importance.

-Other players were targeted by large volumes of abuse following a "trigger", despite receiving relatively few tweets overall.
+Despite receiving comparatively few tweets overall, other players were the focus of enormous volumes of abuse after a "trigger".

-Newcastle defender Ciaran Clark, now on loan at Sheffield United, was sent off against Norwich in November, with 78% of the abusive tweets he received coming on this day.
+When Norwich visited Newcastle in November, defender Ciaran Clark of Newcastle, who is currently on loan at Sheffield United, received 78 percent of the sexist tweets.

-Meanwhile, Crystal Palace's James McArthur was also the subject of a spike in abuse after being yellow carded for stepping on Bukayo Saka against Arsenal in October.
+James McArthur of Crystal Palace also saw an increase of bullying after receiving a yellow card for stepping on Bukayo Saka against Arsenal in October.

-Researchers will also look at whether a spike took place when an incident that saw West Ham defender Kurt Zouma kicking and slapping his cat came to light, as that took place after the data was collected.
+Given that the event with West Ham defender Kurt Zouma kicking and hitting his cat occurred after the data was obtained, researchers will also examine whether a spike occurred at that time.

 How did the study work?

-As part of its preparation to regulate tech giants under new online safety laws, Ofcom teamed up with the Alan Turing Institute, the UK's national institute for data science and artificial intelligence, to analyse more than 2.3 million tweets directed at Premier League footballers over the first five months of the 2021-22 season.
+The Alan Turing Institute, the UK's national institute for data science and artificial intelligence, and Ofcom collaborated to analyse more than 2.3 million tweets aimed at Premier League footballers during the first five months of the 2021–22 season as part of its preparation to regulate tech giants under new online safety laws.

-The study created a new machine-learning technology to automatically assess whether tweets are abusive, while a team of experts also manually reviewed a random sample of 3,000 tweets.
+A team of experts also personally assessed a random sample of 3,000 tweets as part of the project, which also developed new machine-learning algorithms to automatically determine if tweets are offensive.

-Of the 2.3 million tweets analysed with the machine-learning tool, 2.6% contained abuse.
+2.6% of the 2.3 million tweets that were analysed using the machine-learning technique contained abuse.

-"These stark findings uncover the extent to which footballers are subjected to vile abuse across social media," said Dr Bertie Vidgen, lead author of the report and head of online safety at the Alan Turing Institute.
+The lead author of the report and head of online safety at the Alan Turing Institute, Dr Bertie Vidgen said about the study: "These stark findings uncover the extent to which footballers are subjected to vile abuse across social media."

 "While tackling online abuse is difficult, we can't leave it unchallenged.
 More must be done to stop the worst forms of content, to ensure that players can do their job without being subjected to abuse."